werc/golden-guides/README.md

 # Golden Guides
-> List of trending guides on github curated over time
+> List of trending guides on Github curated over time

 - [Data Structures - All the things you didn't know you wanted to know about data structures](https://github.com/thejameskyle/itsy-bitsy-data-structures)
 - [Bash Handbook - For those who wanna learn Bash](https://github.com/denysdovhan/bash-handbook)